-The next step is to help the children to write the letter in response to the sound, to make words.
+Most children can confidently make the sound in response to a letter; the next step is to help the children to write the letter in response to the sound.
 This is really important as the children are beginning to break down words into sounds and they need to remember what the letter looks like to write it.
-(Please use the sound mat given out at the phonics meeting to support your child's writing at home.)